Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 This will create a new project folder called **ibaslogic-gatsby-tutorial** (you can name it anything you like) and include all of the starter files.

-Once your new Gatsby site has been successfully bootstrapped, open it with your favourite code editor.
+Once your new Gatsby site has been successfully bootstrapped, open it with your favourite text editor.
 In my case, I will be using the VsCode.

 Your project structure should look like this:

 ![Project structure](./images/project-structure.png)

 Before we take a look inside the project folder, let's run the development server.
 To do this, we will run one of the scripts that Gatsby provides.

 If you open the `package.json` file in the root and check the `scripts` property, you will see something like this: